tds333/stdconfigparser/docu/description.rst

   for the user it is still a simple string.
 - The user must only know sections, comments, keys, values and multi line values.
   Nothing more is needed to get the configuration syntax right.
-- Substitution is supported by the "${KEY}" interpolation format.
+- Substitution is optionally supported by the "${KEY}" interpolation format.

 Ultimate goal: Become the standard way for Python applications to configure something and be the one interchangeable user readable configuration format.